MinaAltundis/dsa210-project-nightreign/README.md

 - **Single-player perspective:** No data from other players for comparison
 - **Manual collection:** Potential for recording errors
 - **Limited sample size:** Some categories have few observations particularly enhanced Nightlords and maps other than base.
-- **Subjectivity of loot_quality_score:** The score is subjective and may vary by session or character, introducing personal bias.

 ### Future Directions
 1. **Expand dataset:**